TACC-Cloud/agave-cli/docs/docsite/authentication/auth.rst

-On rare occasion, especially if you have manually specified the name of the Oauth client, you may find that past you has already created an instance of that client, preventing it from being created anew via ``auth-sessions-init``.
+On rare occasion, especially if you have manually specified the name of the Oauth client, you may find that past you has already created an instance of that client, preventing it from being created anew via ``auth-session-init``.
 The ``clients-*`` commands allow you to list and interact with (including delete!) specific Oauth clients.